970Design/nsz-vue-gravity-forms-plugin/readme.txt

 **CORS Settings**
 The plugin automatically handles CORS headers based on your allowed origins configuration.
 Credentials are enabled by default for authenticated requests.

+NOTE: CORS must also be configured at your host to allow requests from your frontend domain in addition to this plugin's settings.

 == Frequently Asked Questions ==